|

 - "The exam was too hard" becomes "The homework was hard, but I crushed it and will do the same to the exam."

-- "The grading was too picky" becomes "I must enter the correct answer and show my work these specific questions . . .
+- "The grading was too picky" becomes "I must enter the correct answer and show my work on these specific questions . . .
 I can do that."

 This approach has stripped the student of ALL the excuses they have used to rationalize academic deficiency.
-Now the student has a choice - a very simply choice - to work or not to work .
+Now the student has a choice - a very simple choice - to work or not to work .
 If they decide to work, the next question they must answer is "what grade do I want in this class?"
 I have to say that as a teacher it was such an enjoyable experience to have a student drop by my office needing help on Problems 13, 36 and 48.
 First, I knew that they had already successfully worked a lot of problems.
 Second, I would help them by asking them TRQ questions (described in #6 below) - questions that I knew they knew.
 The answer to these questions were recall facts that were relevant to the homework problem they were struggling with.
 Invariably, the student would say " Oh, Oh . . . .
 I can get it now! . . . .
 I see it! "

 - Instructors now encourage students to get "outside help" . . . . classmates, tutors, TAs and instructors . . . . on their homework problems by making learning a team effort and encouraging the whole team to be successful.